Lee Atwater: "Southern strategy"

 As a member of the Reagan administration in 1981, Atwater gave an anonymous interview to political scientist Alexander P. Lamis.
-Part of the interview was printed in Lamis' book The Two-Party South, then reprinted in Southern Politics in the 1990s with Atwater's name revealed.
+Part of the interview was printed in Lamis' book The Two-Party South, later reprinted in Southern Politics in the 1990s with Atwater's name revealed.
 Bob Herbert reported on the interview in the October 6, 2005, issue of The New York Times.
 On November 13, 2012, The Nation magazine released a 42-minute audio recording of the interview.
-James Carter IV, grandson of former president Jimmy Carter, had asked and been granted access to these tapes by Lamis' widow.
+James Carter IV, grandson of former president Jimmy Carter, had asked and been granted access to the tapes by Lamis' widow.
 Early in the interview, Atwater argued that Reagan did not need to make racial appeals, suggesting that Reagan's issues transcended the racial prism of the 1968 "Southern Strategy":

 Atwater: But Reagan did not have to do a southern strategy for two reasons.
 Number one, race was not a dominant issue.
 And number two, the mainstream issues in this campaign had been, quote, southern issues since way back in the sixties.
 So Reagan goes out and campaigns on the issues of economics and of national defense.
 The whole campaign was devoid of any kind of racism, any kind of reference.
 And I'll tell you another thing you all need to think about, that even surprised me, is the lack of interest, really, the lack of knowledge right now in the South among white voters about the Voting Rights Act.

-But later in the interview, Atwater was questioned about the implicitly racist aspects of the "New Southern Strategy" carried out by the Reagan campaign:
+Later in the interview, Atwater was questioned about the implicitly racist aspects of the "New Southern Strategy" carried out by the Reagan campaign: